Speakers are far more simple – and yet complicated – than you might realize.

 “Super tweeters” and horns

 Horn tweeters (left) are often driven by a piezo driver instead of a magnet assembly.
-Piezo tweeters can be very loud and efficient but aren’t very good in terms of music quality.
-A “super tweeter” is usuallly magnet driven and produces more volume and has a higher power rating than average products.
+Piezo tweeters are very loud and efficient but aren’t very good in terms of music quality.
+A “super tweeter” is usually magnet driven and produces more volume and has a higher power rating than average products.
 Both are often used for outdoor music events and gatherings.
-Super tweeters are larger and harder to mount, too.

 Horn and compression drivers

-Standard horn tweeters use a lightweight plastic body.
+Standard horn tweeters use a lightweight plastic body material.

 Built for higher power and to produce higher volumes, super tweeters are like a stronger version of standard tweeters.
 Their power ratings are usually higher as well.